GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ## Major release history

+**23/01/12**
+: (1.2.4.x) Logging is now done to the Eclipse Platform Log (use "Error Log" view).
+Tested with Eclipse 3.6.2.
+Bug fixes.

 **11/01/12**
 : (1.2.3.x) Updated to use Xtext 2.1.0.
 Links to external files now moved into new "GF Library View".